 Why did it take so long?
 He must seal his armour’s weak points, the joints, or else –

 Curl up, damn you!
 Flinch!

-The searing point of ignition crept inexorably down towards its fuel, like a fuse burning through the last centimetres of cord to the explosive charge.
+The searing point of ignition crept inexorably down towards its fuel, like a fuse burning through the last millimetres of paper into a signalling rocket.